MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 ---
-title: "Understand the configuration of predictive forecasting in Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Understand the configuration of premium forecasting in Dynamics 365 Sales Insights | MicrosoftDocs"
-description: "Understand the configuration of predictive forecasting in Dynamics 365 Sales Insights." ms.date: 02/03/2020 ms.service:
+description: "Understand the configuration of premium forecasting in Dynamics 365 Sales Insights." ms.date: 02/03/2020 ms.service:
   - "dynamics-365-sales"